1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 You can access the inside of the feeder system by dismounting the heatsink, which is located at the right side underneath the heatsink fan.
 The following picture shows the inside of the system.

 ![Feeder inside](../assets/images/head_neo_feeder-inside_web.jpg)

+??? info "Titan Aero Clone"

+    The extruder seems to be a clone of the "E3D Titan Aero", apparently made by "XCR3D" (look out for "XCR3D Titan").
+    Therefore one can have a look at the [official E3D assembly instruction of the E3D Titan Aero](https://e3d-online.zendesk.com/hc/en-us/articles/360016764817-Titan-Aero-Assembly-Guide-Edition-2-) when it comes down to solving issues or taking it apart.

 !!! warning "Retraction Settings"